-- Attack on the ground of non-use is available. - To avoid being attacked on the ground on non-use, a trademark must be used in commerce; however, such use is not linked to any specific time linked to the application filing date or the registration date.
-Consult a local trademark attorney. - To satisfy the use requirement, the amount of use:

-- must be on a commercial scale.
-In certain instances, if the trademark is not used for the goods/services it was registered for, use in advertisements, media, outdoor signs or at fairs may be considered use, if there were valid grounds for non-use on the registered goods/services by the trademark owner. - · Use of the trademark must occur in: - · this jurisdiction. - The consequences of a trademark's not being used are as follows: If a trademark has not been used for more than any three consecutive years after registration, the court may cease legal protection of a trademark in case an action for cancellation on the ground of non-use has been brought by any third party.
-Cancellation may take place for all or only particlar classes of goods/services that were not used by the trademark owner. - Periodic statements of use or other mandatory filings by the trademark owner setting forth use of the trademark are not required. - An action for non-use of a trademark can be brought by: - · any interested third party. - Non-use can be excused under the following circumstances: - if circumstances beyond the reasonable control of the owner (licensee) hindering a due use of a trademark were in place. - Resumption of use after non-use for the prescribed period (see above) may cure non-use provided that, in the interim, no third party has: - filed an action for cancellation of the trademark on the ground of non-use. - Use of a registered trademark in a modified form would not affect the enforceability of a registration and is allowed if the difference is slight and provided that the modification does not materially alter the distinctive character of the trademark.
-A local trademark attorney should be consulted. - Amendment of a registration to conform to a modified form of the trademark is possible, provided that the difference is slight and the modification does not materially alter the distinctive character of the trademark.
+- Attack on the ground of non-use is available. - To avoid being attacked on the ground of non-use, a trademark must be used within the following period of time: three years from the registration date.
+After that time, attack on the ground of non-use is possible in case of continuous non-use for three years at any time during the existence of the trademark registration. - To satisfy the use requirement, the amount of use: - must be on a commercial scale.
+Use of the trademark also means its use with minor changes that do not affect its distinctiveness. - Use of the trademark must occur in: - · this jurisdiction. - The consequences of a trademark's not being used are as follows: If a trademark has not been used for more than any three consecutive years after registration, the court may cease legal protection of a trademark in case an action for cancellation on the ground of non-use has been brought by any third party.
+Cancellation may take place for all or only particlar classes of goods/services that were not used by the trademark owner. - Periodic statements of use or other mandatory filings by the trademark owner setting forth use of the trademark are not required. - An action for non-use of a trademark can be brought by: - any interested third party. - Non-use can be excused under the following circumstances: - if circumstances beyond the reasonable control of the owner (licensee) hindering a due use of a trademark were in place. - Resumption of use after non-use for the prescribed period (see above) may cure non-use provided that, in the interim, no third party has: - filed an action for cancellation of the trademark on the ground of non-use. - Use of a registered trademark in a modified form would not affect the enforceability of a registration and is allowed if the difference is slight and provided that the modification does not materially alter the distinctive character of the trademark.
+Consult a local trademark attorney. - Amendment of a registration to conform to a modified form of the trademark is possible, provided that the difference is slight and the modification does not materially alter the distinctive character of the trademark.
 Consult a local trademark attorney.